Mounir-Holding-Tech/loovpayment_laravel_sdk/README.md

 ## Introduction

-Loov Solutions is an online payment tools.
+Loov Solutions is an online payment tool.

 ## Installation

-Run this in your terminal to install loov fro comand line
+Run this in your terminal to install loov from comand line

 ``` bash
 composer require loovpayment/laravel-sdk